react-native-webrtc/react-native-callkeep/README.md

 ### endCall

-When you finish an incoming/outgoing call.
+When finish an incoming/outgoing call.
+(When user actively chooses to end the call from your app's UI.)

 ```js
 RNCallKeep.endCall(uuid);